mmeo70/hello-world/README.md

 # hello-world

-I enjoy learnign about GitHub because I think it will come in handy for me in the future!
+I enjoy learning about GitHub because I think it will come in handy for me in the future!
+I would buy a new vaction home!!!!